NarcissJunior/NarcissJunior/README.md

 # Narciso Dias Boldrin Junior 🌱

 My Name is Narciso Junior and I'm from Brazil.
-I'm a software engineer that has been working with PHP, Go, clojure and now Python.
-Always trying to use clean code, TDD and SOLID principles.
+I'm a software engineer working with Game Development but with a background with PHP, C# and Python.
+I code using the concepts of clean code, TDD and SOLID.

-- 📫 From Brazil, living in Ireland
+- 📫 From Brazil, living in Barcelona, Spain
 - 🌱 Game Software Engineer at [Digit Gaming Studios](https://www.digitgaming.com/)
 - 💬 Sharing my studies and knowledge